learningequality/ka-lite/docs/developer_docs/front_end_code.rst

     </script>

 Here, we ``require`` the learn bundle (all bundles can be referenced by their name in this way), and are then able to access the objects defined in its ``module.exports``.

+For more information about using Browserify to handle dependencies, please refer to the `Browserify Handbook <https://github.com/substack/browserify-handbook>`_.

 Building Frontend Code
 ----------------------